 The 15 Most Fascinating Orange Tabby Cat Facts

 1. Most Orange Tabby Cats Are Males

-What may surprise you is that it’s much more genetically possible to find an orange male than a female.
+It may surprise you that it’s much more genetically possible to find an orange male than a female.
 A whopping 80% of all orange tabby cats are males.
 Why?
 It all comes down to chromosomes.
-In order to produce this beautiful coat color, the females need two orange genes—one from each parent—whereas males need only one.
+To produce this beautiful coat color, the females need two orange genes—one from each parent—whereas males need only one.
 So, it’s much easier to wind up with a boy.